noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### Limitations
 - Assumed that amount of $CO_2$ released in production is negligible.
-Explains why it is so much higher than all others.
-Still demonstartes pattern shown in others though
-- $CO_2$  is likley less due to the fact that the crops it is made of absorb co2 from the atmosphere
-- Study Does not provide exact numbers.
-Results retrieved visually from graph
 - Not a specified driving cycle.
-Unknown how hard they were accelerating etc

 ##### *Analysis 2* of qualitative and quantitative data that identifies
 ###### Relevant evidence